het-patel-14/het-patel-14-portfolio/Readme.txt

-Hi I am Chintan Soni.
+Hi I am Het Patel.
 This is the code for my portfolio.
-To view my Portfolio please visit : chintansoni-git.github.io
+To view my Portfolio please visit : https://github.com/het-patel-14